Railway semaphore signal: Outer home

-An outer home protects a neutral long of 1/4 mi clear of any points or sidings.
-This allows trains to approach when the station or junction is obstructed.
-It is noted that the junction in the Sunshine rail accident did not have outer home signals.
+An outer home generally protects a neutral section of 1/4 mi clear of any points or sidings.
+This allows trains to approach when the station or junction is obstructed by another train.

 Advanced starting

 An advanced starting signal might be used at a location where it might be desirable to advance a train from a station platform before the section ahead becomes available.
 In this scenario, the starting signal permits the train to draw forward from the station area toward the advanced starting signal, which controls entry to the section ahead.

 If any of the signals beyond the first stop signal are at 'danger', the previous signals will also be held at 'danger' until the train is almost at a stand, to indicate to the driver that the next signal is at 'danger'.
 This can be enforced by instruction or by electrical interlocking, which requires the provision of a track circuit on the approach to the signal.

-In North America, the foregoing terminology was not used, as the development of American signalling practice diverged from that in the United Kingdom during the late nineteenth century.
-In America, where the term home signal is in common usage, it generally refers to the "generic" British definition of 'stop signal', namely any signal whose most restrictive indication is 'danger'.
+In North America, the foregoing terminology was not used, as the development of North American signalling practice diverged from that in the United Kingdom during the late nineteenth century.
+In North America, where the term home signal is in common usage, it generally refers to the "generic" British definition of 'stop signal', namely any signal whose most restrictive indication is 'danger'.